18 Best Places to Visit in California During Winter

 One of the best options is the Hotel Atwater, which perfectly mixes its 1920s architecture with more modern touches and offers thoughtful perks, like sparkling wine upon check-in.

 Tip: Want to see more of the island beyond Avalon but don’t want to rent a golf cart?
-Consider going on a guided tour, like this one, instead, where your knowledgeable guide will tell you about island life and bring you to some of the best spots for photos!
+Consider going on a guided tour, like this one, instead, where your knowledgeable guide will tell you about island life and bring you to some of the best photo spots!

 Recommended by JJ of Minivan Bucket List